-Many skeptics overlook the fact that while eNPS alone may not be able to help increase engagement levels of employees, just the fact that an organization undertakes regular eNPS survey installs a positive sentiment that the management is listening and is willing to act on employee feedback.
+Many skeptics overlook the benefits of employee net promoter score and the fact that while eNPS alone may not be able to help increase engagement levels of employees, just the fact that an organization undertakes regular eNPS survey installs a positive sentiment that the management is listening and is willing to act on employee feedback.
 This perception alone can sow the seeds of ensuring above-par employee engagement levels as has been witnessed in various success stories.

 For example, recently, with Covid protocols in place and increased work-from-home numbers, cloud-based video conferencing software enterprise Zoom has had a massive increase in its client base.
 While this may augur well for Zoom in popularity and revenue, Zoom also tops the list for more engaged employees.
 A “happiest employees” list done by Comparably revealed how Zoom attained an Employee Net Promoter Score (eNPS) of 94.
 As per the dynamics, 95% of Zoom employees felt highly engaged and were happy to encourage friends to work for the company.

 Salesforce, the popular Customer Relationship Management software enterprise, has been the table topper on 2017 Fortune’s annual list of “100 Best Companies to Work For”.
 This also correlates with a higher eNPS of 58.
 Likewise, Adobe with an eNPS of 57 is another enterprise known for its innovative product line thanks to its highly engaged workforce.
 Adobe has been able to optimize opportunities in the digital space, churning out newer tools and an interactive digital environment by focusing on its eNPS.